-- SCE shall notify the CPUC and provide Collector data for the proposed work areas covered in this MPR prior to the start of construction activities. - All applicable Project MMs, APMs, compliance plans, and permit conditions shall be implemented.
+- SCE shall notify the CPUC and provide Collector data for the proposed work areas covered in this MPR prior to the start of construction activities.
+Additionally, habitat give back areas will be removed from Project GIS data upon approval of this MPR. - All applicable Project MMs, APMs, compliance plans, and permit conditions shall be implemented.
 Some measures have on-going/time-sensitive requirements and shall be implemented prior to and during construction where applicable. - Copies of all relevant permits, compliance plans, and this MPR shall be available on site for the duration of construction activities.
 All permits and plans shall be made available to the CPUC EM upon request. - All crew members shall be WEAP trained prior to working on the Project.
 A log shall be maintained onsite with the names of all crew personnel trained.
 The WEAP training brochure can be provided in Spanish or other languages if appropriate.
 All participants will receive a hard-hat sticker for ease of compliance verification. - No movement or staging of construction vehicles or equipment shall be allowed outside of the approved areas.
-If additional temporary workspace areas or access routes, or changes in technique and mitigation implementation to a lesser level are required, an MPR request shall be submitted for CPUC review.
+If additional temporary workspace areas or access routes, or changes in technique and mitigation implementation to a lesser level are required, an MPR request shall be submitted for CPUC review. - A preconstruction biological survey shall be conducted prior to initiating work in each proposed work area if those sites are no longer active.